Adrian

 In 2013, at the age of sixteen, Adrian earned both his high school diploma along with an Associate’s degree in Interdisciplinary Studies from Trinity College of Jacksonville.
 He continued his studies at the same college with dual majors in Business and History—specialties that would influence many of his future projects—graduating in 2015 at the age of eighteen, the youngest in the school’s history.

-Adrian worked as a church pianist during his college career, allowing him to quietly establish his professional music career with the publishing and debuts of his first original pieces, Cello Canto No. 1, “The Lullaby,” and then Piano Reverie No. 1.
+Adrian chose not to pursue a music degree, yet he remained loyal to his talents and training.
+By the end of his college career, he had published and debuted his first original works: Cello Canto No. 1, “The Lullaby,” and Piano Reverie No. 1.
 After college, he took on a full-time position as a high school teacher, while simultaneously producing his first full-length music album, The Pirates of Penzance: Revamped and Revisited.
-The album was released in December 2016 to the accolades of various stars who notably associated with prior national and international productions of the original operetta, including Robby Benson, Karla DeVito, and Patricia Routledge, among others.
+The album was released in December 2016 to positive reviews from various stars associated with prior national and international productions of the original operetta, including Robby Benson, Karla DeVito, and Patricia Routledge, among others.